 Whether you choose to read in a special chair in the house or when you tuck them up in bed at night, having a designated 'reading area' is a good way for your baby to pick up on social queues of when it is time to read.
 It will eventually become part of their little routine and they'll start looking forward to it each day.

 2) Let them choose their own book

 If they are able to, let them choose their favourite book for you to read to them!
-It might feel a little repetative if they choose the same book each time, but repetition is how babies learn.
+The best books for one year olds may feel a little repetitive if they choose the same book each time, but repetition is how babies learn.

 3) Involve your baby in reading

-Hold your baby close while you read to them, that way they will feel comfortable cuddled up to you and they'll be able to see the book, too.
-They might not understand what's going on in the story, but you can encourage them to get involved by talking to them about what's on the page or pointing out different animals, objects and colours, or even interact with it if it's an interactive book with flaps or sound buttons.
+Hold your baby close while you read to them, that way they will feel comfortable cuddled up to you.
+They might not understand what's going on in the story, but you can encourage them to get involved by talking to them about what's on the page.
+Try pointing out different animals, objects and colours, or even interact with it if it's an interactive book with flaps or sound buttons.